 Traffic Reporter Salary

-Traffic Reporters in the United States tend to be well-versed in their field, and slightly less than three-fifths have more than 10 years of experience.
-Average salary is expected to be around $42K per year, but may range from $25K to $78K per year.
-While some workers in this profession — roughly a fourth — do not have any health coverage, a fair number do receive medical benefits and more than half have dental insurance.
-The majority of people in this position find little satisfaction in their work.
-Women Traffic Reporters who took the survey just slightly outnumber men.
-This report is based on responses to the PayScale salary survey.
+Traffic Reporters in the United States with more than 10 years of experience in their profession represent nearly two-thirds of Traffic Reporters.
+Salaries average out to around $41K annually and spread from $25K to $76K per year.
+While some workers in this profession — nearly one-fourth — do not have any health coverage, a strong majority do receive medical benefits and more than half have dental insurance.
+The majority of Traffic Reporters (64 percent) who took the survey are men.
+For the most part, workers in this position experience low levels of job satisfaction.
+This overview is based on answers to PayScale's salary questionnaire.